“Open science”: ambivalences and tensions - New borderlands between science, technology and society

 Sharon Rider is Professor in Logic and Metaphysics at Uppsala University and deputy research director of the Engaging Vulnerability research program.

 European Commission (2016).
 Open Innovation, Open Science, Open to the World – a vision for Europe.
 Luxembourg: Publications Office of the EU.

 European Commission (2017).
 OSPP-REC: Open Science Policy Platform Recommendations.
 Luxembourg: Publications Office of the European Union.

-Kelty, Christopher M. (2008).
+Kelty, C. M. (2008).
 Two Bits.
 The Cultural Significance of Free Software.
-Durham.
+Durham: Duke University Press.